Quantum tomography explains quantum mechanics: The statistical interpretation of quantum mechanics

 {\em This work naturally leads to the question of whether POVMs ought to be considered, in some sense, more fundamental than standard projection-valued measures.}

 Caves, Fuchs, Manne, and Renes, 2004 \cite[p.208]{CavFMR} }

-We are now ready to connect our developments to the traditional view of quantum measurements that goes back to Born, Dirac, and von Neumann.
+We are now ready to connect our developments to the traditional spectral view of quantum measurements that goes back to Born, Dirac, and von Neumann.

-From the discussion in Subsection \ref{ss.proj} we may conclude that in a projective measurement of $A$, the possible values are precisely the finitely many eigenvalues of $A$ (or joint eigenvalues of the components), measured with a probability of $p_k=\tr \rho P_k$.
-This is the textbook form of \bfi{Born's rule}, valid only\footnote{ In a general measurement as discussed in Subsection \ref{ss.meas}, the measurement results are usually unrelated to the eigenvalues of $A$. } for projective measurements of quantities represented by mutually commuting normal operators with a finite joint spectrum.
+From the discussion in Subsection \ref{ss.proj}, we may conclude that in a projective measurement of a Hermitian, self-adjoint operator $A$, the possible values are precisely the finitely many eigenvalues of $A$ (or joint eigenvalues of the components), measured with a probability of $p_k=\tr \rho P_k$.
+This \bfi{spectral version} of \bfi{Born's rule} is valid only\footnote{ In a general measurement as discussed in Subsection \ref{ss.meas}, the measurement results are usually unrelated to the eigenvalues of $A$. } for projective measurements of quantities represented by mutually commuting normal operators with a finite joint spectrum.

 In the special case where the spectrum of $A$ is \bfi{nondegenerate}, i.e., all eigenspaces have dimension 1, the orthogonal projectors have the special form $P_k=\phi_k\phi_k^*$, where $\phi_k$ are normalized eigenstates corresponding to the eigenvalue $a_k$.
 In this case, the probabilities take the form